Programs and Services

 At our East Scarborough Childcare Centre located inside St Martin De Porres Catholic School, Taiseer, our site supervisor, explained that they had to spend the first few days adjusting to the various school schedules of all school-age children.
 Although it was not mandatory to support the children with their virtual schooling, our team worked diligently in ensuring the children were accommodated...more

 Moving into September, our summer programs are officially completed.
-Unlike any other summer in Boys and Girls Club of East Scarborough’s history, our team had to completely pivot mid school year due to the changing ways of the world brought by the pandemic.
+Unlike any other summer in BGC East Scarborough’s history, our team had to completely pivot mid school year due to the changing ways of the world brought by the pandemic.
 Exploring the new issues existing amongst our children and teens at the beginning of the pandemic, our team has grown our COVID-19 response summer and ‘after-school’ program to fit the needs of our children and community.
 We have provided both virtual and in person programs, while consistently following PPE protocols to keep kids safe, engaged and involved.

-Due to the COVID-19 pandemic, in-person services at East Scarborough Boys and Girls Club are closed to the public.
+Due to the COVID-19 pandemic, in-person services at BGC East Scarborough are closed to the public.
 However, the Youth Outreach Workers are currently providing support virtually via phone calls, texts, email, and social media outlets.
 Their supports are inclusive of: educational & alternative learning, housing, legal services, and counseling.

 Please reach out to our Youth Outreach Team if you need support in the aforementioned areas.

 In order to keep our children, early teens, and youth engaged and learning at home, we have developed virtual programming.
 These programs offer versatility and an array of options where kids have the freedom to choose a program that best suits their interests.
 Please see below the program calendar and description below for the relevant information:more

 The L.I.T. program is, well, LIT.